stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

   - Github
 ---

 Github Packages is a Maven compatible respository and is accessible independent of Github.
 This article expands on alternative access to these files, such as direct download URLs and browsing using Maven metadata.
-When working outside of Github Actions, it is important to be aware of Github's tier pricing, the free tier is currently:
+When working outside of Github Actions, it is important to be aware of Github's tier pricing when working with private repos, the free tier is currently:

 | Artifact Storage | Data Transfer Out within a Github Action | Data Transfer Out outside of a Github Action |
 |:----------------:|:----------------------------------------:|:--------------------------------------------:|
 |      500MB       |                Unlimited                 |                1GB per Month                 |

-It follows that using Github Packages as a Maven repository is best done through a proxy (such as Artifactory or Nexus) to cache files and minimize external data transfer.
+Using Github Packages as a Maven repository is best done through a proxy (such as Artifactory or Nexus) which will cache files and minimize external data transfer, even with paid accounts if artifacts are very large.

-Clearly files can be downloaded through the Github website and using Maven, but can we expand access to more flexible HTTP alternatives such as `wget` or `curl`?
-Yes we can.
+Clearly files can be downloaded using Maven and through the Github website, but we can also expand access to `wget` or `curl`.

 ## Browsing Available Versions in Github Packages